-Visit the filming sites associated with Downton Abbey in the morning, and enjoy a full afternoon in Highclere Castle, the Grantham family home in the series.
+Visit the filming sites associated with Downton Abbey in the morning, and enjoy an afternoon in Highclere Castle, the Grantham family home in the series.

-After the tour we enjoy a sightseeing drive through the Windrush valley.
-First stop is the Swan Inn at Swinbrook, which hosted the elopement of Lady Sybil with Branson the family chauffeur (and now son in law!).
-This was one of the key, and most controversial, storylines in Downton Abbey series 2.
-We then continue our drive to Shilton, a truly stunning Cotswolds village in a small basin, where large coaches cannot drive.
-Time for a photo to explore the old stone foot-bridge, duck pond, old pump and well, before we take the short journey to 'Downton village', otherwise known as Bampton, a beautiful Oxfordshire Cotswolds village.
-The village of Bampton has been used extensively in all series for Downton Village filming.
-Bampton Library was used for Downton Cottage Hospital and Doctors surgery; St.Mary’s Church became Downton Church and Church Square; Churchgate House was used for exterior shots for the Crawley family home; and we walk along the street which has been used for shops, the post office and the Grantham Arms.
+After the tour we drive to 'Downton Village', real name Bampton, a beautiful village in the Oxfordshire Cotswolds.
+The village of Bampton has been used extensively in all series of Downton Abbey for Downton Village filming.
+Bampton Library was used for Downton Cottage Hospital and Doctors surgery; St.Mary's Church became Downton Church and Church Square; Churchgate House was used for exterior shots for the Crawley family home; and we will have time to walk along the street which has been used for shops, the Post Office and the Grantham Arms.

 In the early afternoon we make our way to the Grantham Family home, Highclere Castle.
 On arrival at Highclere Castle there will be time to enjoy the beautiful gardens; The Monk’s Garden, White Border, Secret Garden and Wood of Goodwill.
 There will be time for lunch, or a snack in the Tearooms where you can enjoy light lunches or afternoon teas made in the Castle kitchens, before we enter Highclere Castle for an afternoon visit.
 Our tickets are valid to enter the Castle from 13:30pm-15:30pm (Castle closes at 16:30pm), and we plan to arrive at the Castle by 13:00.
 There is plenty of time to have lunch, enjoy the grounds and enter the Castle.